 Enterprise Use Cases

-Peer Relays unlock several enterprise scenarios that were previously challenging with mesh VPNs:
+Peer Relays open up several enterprise scenarios that were previously awkward with mesh VPNs:

 Frequently Asked Questions